mtigas/radiowut/README.markdown

     source bin/activate

     git clone git://github.com/mtigas/radiowut.git repo
     cd repo
+    pip install -r requirements.txt

 You should be able to run `python app.py`.
-(You will probably actually need a local memcached installation too.)
+(Caveat: actually, you'll probably also need a local memcached installation to go with it.)

 To deploy into Heroku: (You will need to change the app name from `radiowut` since I'm already using that one. ;) )